google/automotive-design-compose/docs/_docs/working-with-source/building-sdk.md

 page](https://rustup.rs){:.external}.

 To complete the Rust installation the Android Studio IDE must be aware of the new install.
-The simplest way to do this is to reboot your computer.
+There are many ways to do this, but the simplest way to do this is to reboot your computer.

 ### Rust toolchains {#RustToolchains}